 Jonathan knew the name Francis Varney as the villain in the penny dreadful, Feast of Blood.
 Varney the Vampire.
 He also knew that the Resurrectionists—that nefarious society of mad scientists who murdered and called it experimentation—adopted the names of penny dreadful characters as their own.
 Did this mean Lord Connor was a Resurrectionist?

 “If you see him, could you let Lord Connor know I’m hoping to speak with him?”
-Jonathan said, at last, avoiding the question.
+Jonathan said, avoiding the question.

 His newfound friends nodded obligingly.